TubaAdrienn/SZFM_2020_2_Softies/documentation/daily-standup.md

   3. So far, there has not been major problem with the task.

 * Matyi
+  1. Install IntelliJ IDEA and download Java and JavaFX
+  2. Setup Java and JavaFX
+  3. There were no problems

 * Adrienn
   1. I have created the wrapping Maven project